Guide to Dental Careers – Salaries & Career Outlooks

 - 6 Tips on How to Be a Successful Dental Hygienist: DentistryIQ provides some helpful tips to aspiring dental hygienists in this article written by an experienced hygienist.

 Those who want to work in the dental field but not necessarily in the mouths of patients may want to consider a career as a dental lab technician, sometimes referred to simply as a dental technician.
 These specialists work with dentists to create prosthetic and restorative devices for implantation in patients.
 This might include bridgework, dentures, and crowns.
-These types of creations cannot be mass produced because each one is unique, making this an important and highly detail oriented job, perfect for those with an eye for detail and an interest in dentistry.
+These types of creations cannot be mass-produced because each one is unique, making this an essential and highly detail-oriented job, perfect for those with an eye for detail and an interest in dentistry.

-According to the BLS, the median salary for a dental laboratory technician is $36,830 per year (BLS, 2012).
-The demand projections tracked by the BLS includes dental lab technicians as well as ophthalmic lab technicians and medical appliance technicians, but overall is expected to grow at the rate of about 7% through 2022 (BLS, 2012).
+According to the BLS, the median salary for a dental laboratory technician is $45,230 per year (BLS 2021).
+The demand projections tracked by the BLS include dental lab technicians as well as ophthalmic lab technicians and medical appliance technicians but overall is expected to grow at the rate of 9 percent through 2029 (BLS 2021).

 The following resources may help you explore the career of dental laboratory technician: